AkankshaY05/problem_ranker/README.md

-🚀 Codeforces Problem of the Day
+## 🚀 Codeforces Problem of the Day

-Codeforces Problem of the Day is a simple and interactive web application built to encourage daily competitive programming practice.
-It automatically fetches a new Codeforces problem every day and also lets users choose problems based on their preferred difficulty level.
+A clean and minimal web application that helps competitive programmers stay consistent by delivering a new Codeforces problem every day, with the option to practice problems based on difficulty rating.

+## 🌟 Why This Project?

+Consistency is key in competitive programming.
+This project removes decision fatigue by automatically selecting a problem daily, while still giving users control over difficulty when needed.

-✨ Features
+## ✨ Key Features

-🔄 Displays a random Codeforces problem that updates daily
+🔄 Daily problem update using browser storage

-🎯 Filter problems by difficulty rating (800–3500)
+🎯 Difficulty-based filtering (800–3500)

-🔗 One-click Solve button to open the problem on Codeforces
+🔗 One-click solve redirect to Codeforces

-👀 Visitor counter to track total visits
+👀 Visitor counter to track usage

-📱 Responsive and user-friendly interface
+📱 Responsive & clean UI

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML

-CSS
+HTML5

+CSS3

 JavaScript (Vanilla)

 Bootstrap 5

-Codeforces API
+Codeforces Problemset API

-🚀 Getting Started
+## 🚀 Getting Started

+No installation required.

+Clone or download the repository

-No setup required.
-Just open index.html in your browser and start practicing consistently.
+Open index.html in any modern browser

+Start solving — one problem every day 💪

-🎯 Purpose
+## 🎯 Use Cases

-This project is aimed at helping programmers build a daily problem-solving habit while keeping the interface simple and distraction-free.

-Happy Coding! 💻🔥
+Daily competitive programming practice

+Beginners exploring Codeforces

+Students preparing for interviews & contests

+## 🌱 Future Improvements

+Topic-based filtering (DP, Graphs, Greedy, etc.)

+User streak tracking

+Favorite problems list

+Codeforces handle integration

+## 📌 Note

+Problem selection and daily updates are handled using localStorage, so behavior depends on the user’s browser and local time.

+💻 Built with consistency in mind.

+Solve daily.
+Improve steadily. 🚀